Melumi11/Fegg/README.md

 - yt_dlp

 ### Features:
-- Uses yt_dlp to download audio or video from media sites such as youtube.com
 - Easy to use
+- Uses yt_dlp to download audio or video from a variety of media sites.
+Just give it a YouTube link and you can download the video or extract the audio